bennyfactor/v7cms/docs/DEPLOYMENT.md

 1. Check logs for error messages
 2. Review this troubleshooting section
-3. Consult [CLAUDE.md](../CLAUDE.md) for architecture details
-4. Check [README.md](../README.md) for configuration help
+3. Check [README.md](../README.md) for configuration help
-5. Open GitHub issue with details if problem persists
+4. Open GitHub issue with details if problem persists